VPS hosting vs cloud hosting: What's the difference?

 What is cloud hosting?

-Cloud Hosting is a premium hosting solution that lets websites and applications get accessed over the internet through a network of virtual and physical server infrastructure.
+Cloud hosting is a premium hosting solution that allows you to access websites and applications over the internet through a network of virtual and physical server infrastructure.
 There are several types of cloud computing, but the main crux of it is – instead of being hosted on a solitary physical server, cloud hosting solutions are typically provided by cloud providers who handle the configuration, security, and upkeep of the servers.
-Generally, computing and storage resources are distributed across a vast network of virtual machines (VMs), which are then leased out to users who require Cloud Hosting.
+Generally, computing and storage resources are distributed across a vast network of virtual machines (VMs), which are then leased out to users who require cloud hosting.

-Cloud Hosting is used for a variety of applications such as:
+Cloud computing is used for a variety of applications such as:

 - Websites